aDotInTheVoid/boxcars/docs/report/report.md

 myCown += 10; // invalid.
 ```

+Inside the block for the `when`, a user can access the data inside a cown.
+However, outside then `when`, when that cown hasn't been acquired, it's invalid
+to access it.

 <!-- TODO: What's my point here. -->

 BoC is both *data-race free* and *deadlock free*.
 No data races can occur, as